dsarov/SPANDx/README.md

-Written by Derek Sarovich and Erin Price - Menzies School of Health Research, Darwin, Australia Please send bug reports to mshr.bioinformatics@gmail.com or derek.sarovich@menzies.edu.au If you find SPANDx useful and use it in published work please cite - SPANDx: a genomics pipeline for comparative analysis of large haploid whole genome re-sequencing datasets - BMC Research Notes 2014, 7:618"
+Written by Derek Sarovich and Erin Price - Menzies School of Health Research, Darwin, Australia Please send bug reports to mshr.bioinformatics@gmail.com or derek.sarovich@menzies.edu.au If you find SPANDx useful and use it in published work, please cite!
+"SPANDx: a genomics pipeline for comparative analysis of large haploid whole genome re-sequencing datasets - BMC Research Notes 2014, 7:618"